CHORDS Setup and Control

 # Fetch the CHORDS management script

-curl -O https://raw.githubusercontent.com/NCAR/chords/development/chords_control
+curl -O https://raw.githubusercontent.com/NCAR/chords/master/chords_control

 # Create configuration files (_chords.yml_ and _.env_ will be created)